ethanjli/dotfiles/README.md

 ### Theme

-- A visual theme emphasizing visual comfort, notably:
+- A visual theme emphasizing visual consistency and readability, notably:
   - Use of the [One Dark](https://onedarktheme.com/) color scheme wherever possible
   - Use of [Atkinson Hyperlegible](https://brailleinstitute.org/freefont) as the sans serif font wherever possible
   - Use of the [Intel One Mono](https://www.intel.com/content/www/us/en/company-overview/one-monospace-font.html)'s [patched Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/IntelOneMono) as the monospace font wherever possible
+  - Avoidance of visual clutter

 TODO: add screenshots